muze-innovation/chassis/backend/README.md

 ### Backend

-The Chassis Backend verifies the accuracy of the `Spec` and `Source`, and returns the `output data` in a validated JSON format, as well as the `all spec` file in the JSON Schema format.
+The Chassis Backend verifies the accuracy of the `Spec` and `Source`, and returns the output `Source` in a validated JSON format, as well as the `All Spec` file in the JSON Schema format.

 ### Frontend

-The Chassis Frontend receives the `output data` and `all spec` from the Chassis Backend, and uses this information to generate the user interface (UI).
+The Chassis Frontend receives the output `Source` and `All Spec` from the Chassis Backend, and uses this data to generate the user interface (UI).

 ## Key Features

-- Validate
+- Source Validation
 - Get Specification Schema by Symbol
 - Generate Specification Schema File by Symbol
 - Generate Specification All Schema File